Anjuauti/TPA_HM0010/README.md

 Dashboard: Separate dashboards for buyers and sellers to manage orders, listings, and profiles.

+# Prerequisites
+Node.js: Make sure you have Node.js installed.
+Download it from here.

+MongoDB: Install MongoDB locally or use a cloud-based MongoDB service like MongoDB Atlas.

+Git: Install Git to clone the repository.
+Download it from here.

 # Technologies Used
 Frontend: HTML, CSS, JavaScript